rzeldent/esp32cam-ready/README.md

 ```

 ## Credits
-Esp32cam-ready depends on PlatformIO and two other libraries:
-- Micro-RTSP by Kevin Hester
+Esp32cam-ready depends on PlatformIO and Micro-RTSP by Kevin Hester.
-- IotWebConf by Balázs Kelemen

 esp32-ready basically extends the Micro-RTSP with mutiple client connections and adds an easy to use web interface that offers provisioning.

-Thanks for the comminity making these tools and libraries available.
+Thanks for the community making these tools and libraries available.

 Also thanks to Espressif and the guys that created this module.
 You did a great job!